aeggermont/visualizations/README.md

 The Web pages with the embedded D3 plot, data files, and Javascript controllers are stored and hosted on an Amazon EC2 instance using a standard Web server ( Apache Web Server).

+## Parallel Coordinates Plot Features

+Countries that participated in the olympic games for a specific year and season are assigned a line in the graph.
+The parallel coordinates graph plots the following variables:

+1. GDP of the country in a given year
+2. Medal count for all participants in that country
+3. Different counts of awarded gold, silver and bronze medals
+4. Number of participating athletes
+5. The recorded total population for that country in a given year
+6. The continent the country belongs to based on the color line.

+The lines in the graph connect values associated with these different types of variables, and each of these variables are quite different.
+Although the variables are quite different, we can connect them because we have defined a common base line scale for all these variables , so that each variable is scaled independently using original values.

+One of the key benefits of parallel coordinate plots is to provide interactivity to users to enable them perform data exploration and data on-demand discoveries.
+Key features for data exploration implemented in our parallel coordinates visualization include:

+1. Ranking countries by similarity using the brush filter feature on each axis variable
+2. Clustering items by similarity using the brush filter feature on each axis variable
+3. Interactive historical data visualization from 1980 to 2016 by Summer and Winter Games.
+A slider is included in the visualization to navigate across different years and game seasons.
+4. Searching of keywords to find country names and provide data on demand on both the graph and a data list
+5. Tooltips in drawn lines in the chart to get a short summary of variables for a given country such as GDP, population, and awarded medals by category.